Angela Ward brings a wealth of experience in nonprofit administration and education to her role as Director of Operations at the Museum.

-Hired as our administrative coordinator in January 2015, Angela is entering her third year working for the Museum, where she oversees finance and human resources.
+Hired as our administrative coordinator in January 2015, Angela is entering her seventh year working for the Museum, where she oversees finance and human resources.
 Angela earned a bachelor’s degree in cultural anthropology and linguistics, and later became certified to teach English as a second language.

 A West Coast native, Angela worked trails in Yosemite National Park and then returned as a backcountry trail cook before taking a job at a one-room elementary school in the park.
 She later worked for a local health-oriented nonprofit before pursuing a position at the Museum, whose mission was a natural draw.